As a perpetual female solo traveler, one of the questions I frequently get asked is do I get lonely?

 2. Hop on a guided tour

-Depending on your trip, your travel style and where you are going you might consider hopping on a tour.
+Depending on your trip, your travel style and where you are going you might consider hopping on a small group tour.

 Usually, there are a range of tours that meet every type of need and interest.
 Day tours or multi-day tours, photography tours and budget tours even pub crawls, there are many types to choose from.